AVSLab/basilisk/docs/source/Install/installOnMacOS.rst

 #.
 Q : Permission denied when using brew

    -  A: Add sudo to the start of the command.
 If you do not have superuser access, get superuser access.

 #.
-Q : Python unexpectedly quit when trying to run pytest

-   -  A: Check the python installation.
-If the path is wrong, uninstall, and reinstall python using brew.

-#.
 Q : I updated my macOS system to the latest released, and I can no longer run CMake or build with Xcode.